Simon Munnery: Radio

 During the 1990s he made several series for BBC Radio 1, one based around his League Against Tedium character.
 Others were vehicles for his Alan Parker character, including Alan Parker, Alan Parker's 29 Minutes of Truth, and Alan Parker, Road Warrior for which he won the Sony Radio Award.

-Munnery has returned to radio in the early 2000s, hosting Simon Munnery's Experimental Half Hour ("experimental in that it lasts an hour") and Simon Munnery Weakly Chats on Resonance FM.
+Munnery returned to radio in the early 2000s, hosting Simon Munnery's Experimental Half Hour ("experimental in that it lasts an hour") and Simon Munnery Weakly Chats on Resonance FM.
 He also wrote and performed two four-part Radio 4 series called "Where Did It All Go Wrong?", which were broadcast in the summer of 2003 and the spring of 2005.

 In 1999, together with John Hegley, he made a comedy series for BBC Radio 4 called The Adventures of John and Tony.

 Munnery featured as a "genius" on Dave Gorman's Genius show on Radio 4.